 Determining the best care option is a deeply personal decision.
 Here are some benefits and drawbacks that others report when it comes to choosing between home care and residential care.

-Home care is a more customisable option which allows carers to come to the home, on an hourly basis or as a live-in member of the household.
-As a result, the person receiving care can live in familiar surroundings, enjoying as much independence as possible, with qualified, hand-picked carers.
+Home care is a more customisable option that allows carers to come to the home, on an hourly basis, or as a live-in member of the household.
+As a result, the person receiving attention can live in familiar surroundings, enjoying as much independence as possible, with qualified, hand-picked carers.
 Home care is usually less expensive than residential care, especially if a couple would like to stay together and receive support from carers at the same time.
-Home care is also easier and faster to arrange.

 Other options: sheltered housing, assisted living, and adult day-care